epforgpl/epf-sso/README.md

 ## Installation

 - Clone the repository.
+- Set up a domain on which the server runs.
+Let's assume it's `http://epf-sso.local.org`
 - Set up a "Sign in with Google" app according to https://developers.google.com/identity/sign-in/web/sign-in
 - Copy `.env.example` into `.env` and change the following settings:
+   - APP_URL
    - DB_DATABASE
    - DB_USERNAME
    - DB_PASSWORD